 Educational Programs & Community Engagement

-The Maryland Port Administration is committed to helping Maryland citizens learn about the Port of Baltimore and participate in related projects that restore the environment and enhance local neighborhoods.
-Students and the general public are invited to take advantage of tours, educational programs, environmental restoration events, project committees, and more.
+The Maryland Port Administration helps Maryland citizens learn about the Port of Baltimore and participate in related projects that restore the environment and enhance local neighborhoods.
+Students and the general public are invited to take advantage of tours, educational programs and speakers, environmental restoration events, project committees, and more.

 The Dredged Material Management Program involves local citizens in decisions about placement projects, invites public input, and welcomes committee volunteers.
 Read On...